>Date: Sat Oct 17 14:32:11 1998

 not explain why economists are incapable of even examining empirical

-evidence of Shift B inflation unless one accepts that Economics is a
+evidence of Shift B inflation unless one accepts that Economics is

 very effective form of brainwashing.

-So go ahead and continue to make fun of economists and their
+So go ahead and continue to make fun of economists

 failures but I think it would be unfair to junk the prize when there's